zhangxuelincode/Alita/README.md

 #### Comment7:

 We manually test some agent products on GAIA.
 Some companies may falsely advertise their agent performance.

+Additionally, the GAIA validation dataset contains at least 4-5 incorrect answers, making it impossible to achieve close to 100% accuracy.
+One simplest way to achieve 100% accuracy on GAIA validation is to integrate a HuggingFace search tool into the agent.

 #### Comment8: